COVID-19: travel health notice for all travellers

 Volcanic eruptions have occurred in Goma (DRC) and may pose a hazard in Gisenyi in northern Rwanda.
 Nyiragongo volcano, located near Goma, is an active volcano.
 Exercise a high degree of caution if you travel near the volcano and closely follow the advice of local authorities.

 During the two rainy seasons (February to May and September to December), intense thunderstorms are frequent.

 Seasonal flooding can hamper overland travel and reduce the provision of essential services.
 Roads may become impassable and bridges damaged.

 Keep informed of regional weather forecasts and plan accordingly.

 Emergency services exist but may be subject to certain limitations.
 In case of emergency, dial:

 - gender- based violence: 3512

 Kigali - Office of the High Commission of Canada

-For emergency assistance after hours, call the Office of the Embassy of Canada in Kigali and follow the instructions.
-You may also make a collect call to the Emergency Operations Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Office of the High Commission of Canada in Kigali and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.